muratk3n/thirdwave/en/README.md

 ---

-She just kept betting on tech, TSLA etc.  People thought this was some kind of genius but all they did was betting on tech by luck when it was time for tech (growth stocks).
+She just kept betting on tech, TSLA etc.  People thought this was some kind of genius but all they did was betting on tech when it happened to be doing well, it was time for tech (growth stocks).
 When the situation **turned** they could not see it coming.
 Their playbook had one page.
 They were like that broken clock showing the right time once a day.

 ---